OfficeDev/office-js-docs-pr/docs/quickstarts/outlook-quickstart-json-manifest.md

 1. To write to a message, the add-in's permissions need to be raised.
 Scroll to the property `authorization.permissions.resourceSpecific[0].name` and change the value to `MailboxItem.ReadWrite.User`.

-1. When an add-in command runs code instead of opening a task pane, it must run the code in a runtime that is separate from the embedded webview in which task pane code runs.
+1. When an add-in command runs code instead of opening a task pane, it must run the code in a runtime that is separate from the embedded webview where the task pane code runs.
 So the manifest must specify an additional runtime.
 Scroll to the property `extension.runtimes` and add the following object to the `runtimes` array.
 Be sure to put a comma after the object that is already in the array.
-Note the following about this markup:
+Note the following about this markup.

     - The value of the `actions[0].id` property must be exactly the same as the name of the function that you added to the **commands.ts** file, in this case `insertHelloWorld`.
 In a later step, you'll refer to the item by this ID.